Skip to main content

 2. Reading Object Values

-Retrieve current values from manufacturing objects using POST:
+Retrieve current values from manufacturing objects using POST.
+Note that the elementIds field is always an array:

 method: 'POST',